12th July 2021

 5 Min read

 Trusting the effectiveness of your IT security controls is crucial to mitigate risks and malicious access to your systems and the information they store.
-Penetration testing is one of the most effective methods to gain assurance of your IT security.
+Penetration testing with a CREST-Approved provider is one of the most effective methods to gain assurance of your IT security.

 Initiating a penetration test will give you the ability to develop (or enhance an existing) security strategy and remediate your vulnerabilities.
 You’ll gain confidence in your IT security knowing you understand and have visibility of the vulnerabilities in your IT systems and networks, and understand where remedial action is needed.